esphome/esphome-docs/components/sensor/index.rst

 a defined range of values to inside a range.
 For example you can have an automation that triggers when a humidity crosses a threshold, and then turns on a dehumidifier.
 This trigger will only trigger when the new value is inside the range and the previous value was outside the range.
-It will also trigger on startup if the first value received is inside the range.
+On startup, the last state before reboot is restored and if the value crossed the boundary during the boot process, the trigger is also executed.

 Define the range with ``above`` and ``below``.
 If only one of them is defined, the interval is half-open.
 So for example ``above: 5`` with no below would mean the range from 5 to positive infinity.